MeepoAII/Computer-Network/README.md

 ## Assignment-1:

-Before you begin, make sure you have installed cmake, make, build-essential
+Before you begin, make sure you have installed cmake, make, build-essential package so that you can execute the following commands correctly

-build from scratch:

 ```
 git clone https://github.com/MeepoAII/Computer-Network.git